 , and Southern Folklife Collection

 page.
-All borrowers except UNC faculty are limited to three online renewals.
-Books which have been renewed online three times may be brought back to the Library and renewed in person, which will reset the online renewal count.
-Circumstances such as book recalls, outstanding fines, or an expired Borrower’s Card may prevent online renewal.
+All borrowers except UNC faculty and students are limited to six renewals; students are limited to eight renewals.
+Books which have no renewals remaining may be brought back to the Library in person to be checked in and back out again, which will reset the online or automatic renewal count.
+Circumstances such as book recalls, outstanding fees, or an expired account may prevent online, automatic, or in-person renewal.
+Unless renewal is prevented for one of these reasons then renewal will be automatic for regular books checked out to UNC students, faculty, and staff only.

 Recalls and Holds